 Most FTC disputes do not end up in court.
 A business is almost always better off reaching a fair resolution with the FTC (or state agency), and moving on.
 If business owners wanted to spend time in administrative proceedings and litigation, they would-be lawyers.
 Through one-on-one discussions or mediation, efforts can be made to resolve issues early on.

 Litigation of claims brought by the FTC or state agencies

 Sometimes a matter can’t be resolved, or the FTC takes unreasonable positions.
-For example, a common settlement demand by the FTC is that the defendant give up all his assets, including his house and everything in his bank account.
+For example, a common settlement demand by the FTC is that the defendant gives up all his assets, including his house and everything in his bank account.
 The FTC often demands the right to scrutinize a business for the next 20 years.
-Or it might require certain double blind studies, when the law doesn’t require it.
+Or it might require certain double-blind studies when the law doesn’t require it.
 If negotiations are unsuccessful, the case must be defended.